viblo/pymunk/docs/src/benchmarks.rst

 that moving from Ctypes to Cffi between Pymunk 4 and 5 had a negative impact in CPython, but positive impact on Pypy, and Pymunk 5 together with Pypy is with a big margin the fastest option.

+The speed increase between 5.0 and 5.1 happend because the Vec2d class and how its handled internally in pymunk was changed to improve performance.